A kind visitor (?) to my blog said they could increase the traffic to my blog. How kind. I am utterly dubious.

 You want me to VIDEOTAPE you?
 Okay…grandma!

-You want me to help you find your way back to your time machine, because you are a traveler from 1850 and you just spend some time on reddit and now you want to get the fuck back to your time, scurvy and all?
+You want me to help you find your way back to your time machine, because you are a traveler from 1850 and you just spend some time on reddit and now you want to get back to your time, scurvy and all?
 Okay…..great great great grandpa!

 Anyway, I think I made my point.
 Uh….Oh.
 Right.
 That I can’t write anymore.